distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

         - if distortion of both "action" and "no action" good/bad share prices cancels out, then:
             - there will be no scenario where the market's p(good|action) > p(good|no action) and where price(good&action)/price(bad&action) < price(good&no action)/price(bad&no action) are true simultaneously
                 - how do we know whether this holds?
-    - the convexity effect only applies as long as there is a meaningful duration until the action is taken
+    - the strength of both the convexity and capital efficiency asymmetry effects is a function of time remaining until the action is taken
         - because it is caused by trader expectations that the market will converge to the correct answer (i.e. converge closer to what said trader believes the correct answer is)
             - however this expectation diminishes as the market nears the date at which the action is taken, as there is less time remaining for it to converge to the correct answer, so traders have less to worry about